ananyasingh7/poker-hand-analyzer/README.md

 # Poker Hand Analyzer and Strategy Predictor

 ## Overview
-This project is a Python-based web application that analyzes poker hands from the 2023 WSOP dataset (via Papers With Code), predicts outcomes, and suggests optimal actions using machine learning.
-Built with Flask, Scikit-Learn, Keras, TensorFlow, and multithreading, it serves as both a learning tool to master Python and a showcase of data science and web development skills.
+This project is a Python-based web application that analyzes poker hands from the UCI Poker Hand Dataset, predicts hand rankings (e.g., "Pair," "Flush"), and aims to suggest strategies using machine learning.
+Built with Flask, Scikit-Learn, Keras, TensorFlow, and multithreading, it’s a learning tool to master Python and a showcase of data science and web development skills.

 ### Goals
 - Master Python through practical application.